Elizabeth (Donmyer) Reynolds — my 4th great-grandaunt

 Elizabeth (Donmyer) Reynolds, from a family photo album.

-Today, Idella’s name is inscribed at the Johnstown Flood National Memorial, run by the National Park Service near the site of the old South Fork Dam, alongside those of the flood’s other victims.
+Today, both Elizabeth’s and Idella’s names are recorded at the Johnstown Flood National Memorial, run by the National Park Service near the site of the old South Fork Dam, alongside those of the flood’s other victims.

 Elizabeth’s family had roots that reached beyond Cambria County.
 Her brother, Simon Peter Donmyer, left Pennsylvania in 1872 — the same year Elizabeth married — and headed west, eventually founding the town of New Cambria, Saline County, Kansas, naming it after the county he’d left behind.
 Brother and sister took very different paths out of Cambria County: one built a town on the plains that still bears its name; the other never made it out of Woodvale.